Weso1ek/compare-repositories/readme.md

 ## RUN

+    - docker build -t apicompare .
-    - docker
+    - docker run -p 8181:8181 apicompare

 ## Api

 Application also provides REST api for getting Github repositories information:
 Swagger is used to document api requests.
-It can be found under /app/documentation
+It can be found under:

+    - /app/documentation